 The concept of puppy mills has been used by the media for several years now.
-In summary, these mills or farms are characterized by the massive reproduction of canines were the females are required to have two litters per year, an accelerated rhythm of reproduction, this being a very physically difficult task for the dog.
-The conditions in which young puppies are born, and where their parents live, are horrible.
-Inspectors that routinely verify these mills report these factories as unordinary and unhealthy places in which very strong nauseating odors emerge.
+In summary, these mills or farms are characterized by the massive reproduction of canines were the females are required to have two litters per year, an accelerated rate of reproduction, this being a very physically difficult task for the dog.
+The conditions in which puppies are born, and where their parents live, are horrible.
+Inspectors that routinely verify these mills report these factories as unordinary and unhealthy places in which very strong nauseating odours emerge.
 Dogs here are tied up and kept imprisoned in tiny cages where they have to struggle even to turn around.
-They sometimes succumb to extreme weather conditions from which they are inadequately protected (summer heat or winter's cold) or to the harsh conditions of transportation (between puppy farms and the pet stores, for example).
+They sometimes succumb to extreme weather conditions from which they are inadequately protected (summer heat or winter’s cold) or to the harsh conditions of transportation (between puppy farms and the pet stores, for example).
 The animals are malnourished (quantity and quality of food, low water availability) and abused.
-Over time, the dogs from these farms often show behavior problems.
+Over time, the dogs from these farms often show behaviour problems.

 These unsanitary conditions (the fur sometimes covered with excrement) cause many diseases in dogs: skin diseases, eye infections and ear deformities, parasites and viruses.
 These dogs usually do not receive any veterinary care.